yangfcm/algorithm-js/algo/string/readme.md

 Problems and solutions about string manipulation.

 1.  `anagrams.js`

     Check if two strings are anagrams of each other

 2.  `capitalize.js`

     Capitalize each word in a string

 3.  `checkPermutation.js`

     Check two strings are permutation

 4.  `defangingIP.js`

     Defang an IP address.

 5.  `firstUniqueChar.js`

     Find the first non-repeating character in a string.

 6.  `isbalanced.js`

     Test if curly braces in a string is matched

 7.  `isUnique.js`

-   Determine if a string has all unique characters
+    Determine if a string has all unique characters.

+8.  `longestSubstring.js`

+    Find the length of the longest substring without repeating characters.

-8. `makeAnagrams.js`
+9.  `makeAnagrams.js`

     Determine the minimum number of characters deletions required to make two strings anagrams.

-9. `maxchar.js`
+10. `maxchar.js`

     Get the character that most commonly appears in a given string

-10. `oneAway.js`
+11. `oneAway.js`

     Check if one string is one edit away from the other string

-11. `palindrome.js`
+12. `palindrome.js`

     Test a string is a palindrome(its reversed string is exactly the same as itself)

-12. `palindromePermutation.js`
+13. `palindromePermutation.js`

     Check if a string is a permutation of a palindrome

-13. `removeVowels.js`
+14. `removeVowels.js`

     Remove vowels of a string

-14. `reverseint.js`
+15. `reverseint.js`

     Reverse an integer

-15. `reversestring.js`
+16. `reversestring.js`

     Reverse a string

-16. `specialString.js`
+17. `specialString.js`

     Find out how many special strings

-17. `stringCompression.js`
+18. `stringCompression.js`

     Compress a string

-18. `stringRotation.js`
+19. `stringRotation.js`

     Check if one string is the rotation of the other string, using isSubString function

-19. `validString.js`
+20. `validString.js`

     Check if a string is valid as per a certain rule

-20. `vowels.js`
+21. `vowels.js`

     Count the number of vowels used in a string